Eschatologue/CM_wiki/docs/glossary.md

 ---

-## Ally
+## Ally {.hide}

+**Ally**

-A creature is your ally if it is a member of your adventuring party, your friend, on your side in combat, or a creature that the rules or the DM designates as your ally.
+:   A creature is your ally if it is a member of your adventuring party, your friend, on your side in combat, or a creature that the rules or the DM designates as your ally.

 ---

-## Area of Effect
+## Area of Effect {.hide}

+**Area of Effect**

-The descriptions of many spells and other features specify that they have an area of effect, which typically has one of **six** shapes.
+:   The descriptions of many spells and other features specify that they have an area of effect, which typically has one of **six** shapes.

     An area of effect has a point of origin, a location from which the effect's energy erupts.
 The rules for each shape specify how to position its point of origin.
 If all straight lines extending from the point of origin to a location in the area of effect are blocked, that location isn't included in the area of effect.
 To block a line, an obstruction must provide Total Cover.

     If the creator of an area of effect places it at an unseen point and an obstruction—such as a wall—is between the creator and that point, the point of origin comes into being on the near side of the obstruction.

     These **six** shapes are defined as follow:

 ### Cone